petermsouzajr/qa-shadow-report/README.md

 ### qa-shadow-report setup guide

-Upon installing qa-shadow-report, you will be prompted with several Yes or No questions to guide you through setting up the tool for your testing framework and package manager.
+Upon installing qa-shadow-report, you can run the command `qasr-setup` which initiates a couple of Yes or No questions to guide you through setting up the tool for your testing framework and package manager.
 You may choose to exit the setup at any time, by entering EXIT.
 You will then need to manually complete the setup by following the detailed instructions provided in the [Cypress](#cypress) or [Playwright](#playwright) sections of this guide.

 This setup process is designed to tailor the installation to your specific needs, ensuring that all dependencies and configurations are correctly established for your environment.